 Welcome to the UHIA website!

 Private health insurance in Utah is not broken.
-Did you know that the average profit for health insurers in the US is only 3%?[i]
-In fact, by law, between 80-85% of all premiums must go directly to paying member’s claims.[ii]
+By law, between 80-85% of all premiums must go directly to paying member’s claims.[i]
 The problem with rising premiums isn’t the health insurers and that is why UHIA was formed.
 We understand that it will take a lot of work to tackle the rising cost of health care.
 UHIA works to reduce the growing cost of health care by advocating for common sense policies that help all of our members.
-As Gene Wilder once said, “Time is a precious thing.
-Never waste it.”
-We don’t intend too and invite other health insurance companies to join with us so that we can advocate for all of our members.

 If you or your organization would like to learn more about UHIA or apply to join as a member, please contact our Executive Director, Mike Sonntag at 801-949-3023.

 "Money and Medicine," a documentary set to air Sept.
 25 on PBS investigates some of the most notorious drivers of U.S. health care costs.
 Ray Suarez speaks with Roger Weisberg, the producer and director of the film about some of the reasons these costs are driving the nation toward financial crisis -- while still producing relatively mediocre medical results.

 An article in the New York Times highlights evidence showing that exorbitant prices for medical services are driving costs higher, making health care coverage more expensive for individuals, families and employers.
 The article identifies provider consolidation, a lack of transparency in hospital pricing, and the rising costs of drugs and medical equipment as primary factors that are increasing the costs of care.

 An extremely interesting article published by Time Magazine highlights what's really driving the cost of healthcare